School District is about to take possession of a steeply-sloped piece...

 School District 43 is about to take possession of a steeply-sloped piece of property for the long-awaited Burke Mountain secondary school.

 Sidebar!
 Eager to actually up grade the overall appearance with my existing branding.
-Opinions on the branding of http://newcollegetutor.com?
-Really an elite online tutoring service in Edmonton if, perhaps needed in the general Alberta location.
+Opinions on the branding of http://baddeckcabottrailcampground.com?
+Really a fabulous campground in Nova Scotia if, perhaps needed in the general Nova Scotia location.
 Write your feedback.
 Thanks!

 But much work lies ahead before a school will rise on the 5.75-hectare property between Coast Meridian and Soball Street in Coquitlams fast-growing northeast, school officials say.